 Like cheerleaders forming a human pyramid, many particles might be able to assemble themselves into organized superstructures, a new study has found.

-An object's shape can greatly affect how it responds to crowding, and some tiny material building blocks known as nanoparticles have been shown to self-assemble into intricate patterns when forced to share space with neighbors.
+An object's shape can greatly affect how it responds to crowding, and some tiny material building blocks known as nanoparticles may be able to self-assemble into intricate patterns when forced to share space with neighbors.
 In the new study, researchers at the University of Michigan set out to perform a broad survey of how particle shape drives the formation of larger crystallike structures.
 The study, which appeared in the July 27 issue of Science, could help researchers predict the behavior of designer nanoparticles and build custom materials from relatively simple self-assembling building blocks.
 The long-term goal is to design new materials.
 "We want new stuff, better stuff," says study co-author Sharon Glotzer, a Michigan professor of chemical engineering, materials science and physics.

 Rather than actually manufacturing countless tiny particles and monitoring their self-assembly from various starting conditions, the group used computer simulations to explore the properties of hypothetical particles of 145 different idealized polyhedral shapes.
 (A polyhedron is a solid formed by planar faces.)